C2DH/ranketwo/_assignments/archival-digital-turn/01-muybridge-legacy.en.md

 ### 1a.
 The original technology
 <!-- section-contents -->
-Muybridge had to use technologies for fixing an image that were available at that time.
-What did he use and how?
+For capturing images, Muybridge had to rely on the technologies that were available at that time.
+Try to find out what he used by consulting the sources below.

 To answer this question:
 - Visit the wayback machine, an archive for websites, where you can find a digital copy of a contemporary illustration from 1878,